Chart Color Schemes

 Fisher has a typical household mix, with a fairly typical median household size

-Family households account for 70.5% of all households, including 34.4% couples with children, 25.1% couples without children, and 9.5% single parent families.
-Non-family households constitute the remaining 29.5%, with lone person households at 27.6% and group households comprising 2.1%.
+Family households constitute 70.5% of all households, including 34.4% couples with children, 25.1% couples without children, and 9.5% single parent families.
+Non-family households comprise the remaining 29.5%, with lone person households at 27.6% and group households making up 2.1% of the total.
 The median household size is 2.5 people, which aligns with the Australian Capital Territory average.

 Frequently Asked Questions - Households